shammy8/fresh/README.md

 For later:

+- [ ] Remember previous query, save on device instead of firebase
 - [ ] Check the source maps size stuff
+- [ ] Humanize duration instead of display the primary date on expansion panel?
 - [ ] Allow user to choose the day difference  to apply the primary date color
 - [x] Change User to something like My Profile
-- [ ] Some styling are repeated, can refactor eg expansion panel button container
 - [ ] Switch my BS in services to Ngrx / Ngrx component store?
 - [ ] Look at PWA best practices with Firebase
 - [ ] Allow to add user by using id in manage users?